Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 - Fire in Western Astrology symbolizes free will and creativity.
 Fire helps get you into action.

 - Fire nourishes earth elements.
 Fire turns into ashes which becomes earth.

 - Fire destroys metal elements.
 It melts metals.

-When opting for colors to bring out fire energy your go to color should be red.
-The color automatically connects to the element and reminds you to have courage, be passionate, to fight for your dreams, and to take your creative ambitions seriously.
+When opting for colors to bring out fire energy your go-to color should be red.
+The color automatically connects to the element and reminds you to have courage, be passionate, fight for your dreams, and to take your creative ambitions seriously.
 Red is a powerful color that is used in various cultures to symbolize some of the most important facets of our lives: for veterans, for nations, for lovers, and for health.

 Fire is about manifesting life.
 It cannot be still.
 It must be active and go forward.
 It doesn't sit on the sidelines or ignore what needs to be done.
 Adding fire into your home reminds you to be active.

 Red: this is the easiest color to use in your home to bring out fire energy.
 It is commanding and draws attention to it.
 Add red where you need passion, creativity, and to get things started.
 Add red flowers into your home, bowls of red fruit, a red accent wall, red pillows, and red paintings.

 Orange: this is also a commanding color for fire.
 If you get tired of using red to spice things up, orange is a great secondary or auxiliary color.
 This color reminds us of the sun, it reminds us of hot days in summer, and tasty fruit like mangoes and oranges.
 This color is more refreshing and lighthearted than the boisterous and somewhat demanding red.